mithunchak/Regional_Sign_Language_Recognition_Tool_for_Hindi_and_Kannada-/README.md

 - OpenAI for text-to-speech services
 - MediaPipe for hand landmark detection

-## 📧 Contact

-For questions or support, please open an issue in the repository or contact the development team.

----

 **Note:** This project aims to bridge communication gaps and make sign language more accessible to broader communities.
 Your contributions and feedback are welcome!